jackzellweger/n-body-solver/README.md

 Since I have a physics background, let's draw inspiration from the scale and movements of our own solar system.
 I will use numbers that roughly approximate (to +/- 3 orders of magnitude) the sizes and masses of the planets.

 There are a few constants, then, that we need to have handy for our program to access.
 We will use combinations of these constants to define other variables that we will use to run our program.
-For example, we will use a combination of constants to define the orbital period of the Earth, T. We will then use T to define the step size for our program.
+For example, we will use a combination of constants to define the orbital period of the Earth, `T`.
+We will then use `T` to define the step size for our program.
 Everything has to agree on the same order of magnitude for this program to work—everything has to be in-sync.

 **Note: All units are given in SI units.**

 ## Declaring Celestial Variables & Constants